Nathan Ellischeck_circle

 Key takeaways

 • check_circleAvoid single-day decisions: One low score does not always require a canceled session.
-Use a three to five day trend with morning pulse, readiness, and warm-up quality.
+Use a three to five day trend with morning pulse, readiness,.

 • check_circleTraffic light rule: Green: train as planned.
 Yellow: reduce volume by ten to fifteen percent if trend is falling.
-Red: move heavy work and prioritize technique and recovery.
+Red: move heavy work and.

 • check_circleBetter than full cancellation: Low-readiness days can still be productive with technique blocks, mobility work, and easy cardio.